Skip to Content

 Then place on a cutting board and remove the outer few leaves that tend to be wilted.

-how do I cut iceberg lettuce for a wedge salad
+How do I cut iceberg for a Wedge Salad?

 First slice the head of the lettuce in half.
 Then half again.
 Cut off the core from each wedge.